37 Wedding Games Your Guests Will Actually Want to Play

-DIY Tip: A great way to get guests involved is by giving each person a stick with a picture of the bride’s face on one side and the groom’s on the other.
+DIY Tip: A great way to get guests involved is by giving each person a stick with a picture of one partner's face on one side and the other partner's face on the other.
 When each question is asked, guests can hold up the picture that corresponds to their guess.

 Want to encourage mingling among your guests?
-Another wedding games ice breaker is Bingo.
+Another wedding game ice breaker is Bingo.
 In this version, guests don't sit and mark off a card as numbers are called.
-Instead, they have to take their card around to the other guests to find someone in the room who can claim "That's Me!" given the clue provided, and then making it official by writing in their initials.
+Instead, they have to take their card around to the other guests to find someone who can claim "That's Me!" given the clue provided and then make it official by writing in their initials.
 When creating the cards, try to avoid being too generic with descriptions and think about unique clues to describe your guests.
 Here are some ideas: